 Sharia vs. Secularism

 The issue of sharia law versus secular law gained new scrutiny in 2011 in the wake of uprisings in several Arab countries, such as Libya, Tunisia, and Egypt, which ousted pro-Western autocrats and helped Islamist political parties gain prominence.
 A 2010 Pew pollconducted in seven countries including Egypt found strong support for Islam in politics and for harsh punishments for crimes such as theft, adultery, and conversion away from Islam.
 At the same time, a majority of those polled in every country except Pakistan believed democracy is the best form of governance.
 Whether democracy and Islam can coexist is a topic of heated debate.
 Some Islamists argue democracy is a purely Western concept imposed on Muslim countries.
 Others feel Islam necessitates a democratic system and that democracy has a basis in the Quran since "mutual consultation" among the people is commended (42:38 Quran).
-John L. Esposito and John O. Voll explain the debate in a 2001 article in the journal Humanities
+John L. Esposito and John O. Voll explain the debate in a 2001 article in the journal Humanities.

 Noah Feldman, a former CFR adjunct senior fellow, wrote in a 2008 New York Times Magazine article that the full incorporation of Islamic law is viewed as creating "a path to just and legitimate government in much of the Muslim world."
 It places duplicitous rulers alongside their constituents under the rule of God.
 "For many Muslims today, living in corrupt autocracies, the call for [sharia] is not a call for sexism, obscurantism or savage punishment but for an Islamic version of what the West considers its most prized principle of political justice: the rule of law," Feldman argues.